A software company combines two different storage systems to save money:

 Setup and log files created by the continuous build server shall be moved from the NetApp filer to the secondary system in regular intervals.
 This ensures that only hot data is stored on the fast storage system.

-1. The administrator configures a search routine in the TreeSize File Search.
+1. The administrator configures a search routine with the TreeSize File Search.
 The search will find all files created before the last release cycle started.

 2. All files found by the File Search shall be moved to the secondary storage system.
 This operation can be performed manually or automatically.
 When moving files TreeSize can create a symbolic link.
 This link is transparent for programs or scripts, no changes in code are required.